odoe/learn-dojo/posts/building-static-site-with-dojo.md

 ## Deployment

 Since my site doesn't require making any API calls or rely on a server to do any server side rendering, it's fairly easy to deploy to any number of your favorite hosting services.
 For the record, I tried to deploy to [zeit](https://zeit.co/) and [netlify](https://www.netlify.com/) and they both appeared to work great at first.
 However, it looks like the subdirectories of my `dist` directory would not deploy, so links to pages other than the main page would not work.
-If I linked to a page from the main page, dojo routing worked fine, but when linked directly.
-I'm sure I just did not configure something correctly, but it wasn't clear to me what I didn't do right.
+If I linked to a page from the main page, dojo routing worked fine, but not when using the URL.
+I'm sure I just did not configure something correctly, but it wasn't clear to me _what_ I didn't do right.

 So at the end of the day, I deployed to [aws s3](https://aws.amazon.com/s3/).
-Although, s3 configuration isn't exactly _simple_, I know enough to drag and drop the folders over and I could even said up a pipeline from github.
+Although, s3 configuration isn't exactly _simple_, I know enough to drag and drop the folders over and I could even set up a pipeline from github.
 I'll probably need to add a `published` tag to my posts like [dev.to](https://dev.to/) does so I an push posts in progress to github without deploying them with the rest of the site.

 There is plenty more I want to do with this project going forward!